Create a

 How it works

-Informal learning is broadly defined as any learning activity that is not learned in a formal class, has no set goals or objectives, and focuses on the enhancement or addition of knowledge, skills, and abilities (KSAs) in a current job or role.
-It includes learning that happens in conversations (“How do I tell an employee that they are laid off?”), while watching someone else do a task or act (“How do you secure the ledger board to the wall?”), while searching for an answer on the inter- or intra-net (“How to use macros in Excel”), or while reading postings on a social network (“Here are the questions the interviewer asked me”).
+Informal learning includes any learning or development activity that a) takes place outside of a formal classroom or educational setting, b) is self-initiated or guided, and c) aims to improve or develop practical knowledge, skills, and abilities (KSAs) for a current job or aspirational role.
+It encompasses learning that occurs in conversations (“How do I tell an employee that they are laid off?”), while observing others (“How do you secure the ledger board to the wall?”), while searching for information online or on an intranet (“How to use macros in Excel”), while reading posts on social networks (“Here are the questions the interviewer asked me”), or that is experienced or practiced with an expert or during job-related tasks (“Can you show me how you did that?”).

-1. On-demand – Self-initiated and self-paced, this type of learning can happen at any time or place.
+1. On-demand: This type of learning is self-initiated and self-paced, allowing it to occur at any time and from any place.
 It includes eLearning courses, books, articles, videos, internet searches, company Knowledge Management (KM) systems, or repository inquiries.

-2. Social – Created and delivered by end users and often interactive, learning via social methods includes podcasts, blogs, vlogs, social networks and related media, tagging, wikis, communities of practice (CoPs such as professional associations and internal company function or interest groups), expert locators, after action reviews, and informal/ad hoc coaching and mentoring.
+2. Social: Created and delivered by end users and often interactive, social learning methods include podcasts, blogs, vlogs, social networks and related media, tagging, wikis, communities of practice (CoPs such as professional associations and internal company functions or interest groups), expert locators, after-action reviews, and informal or ad hoc coaching and mentoring.

 looks_oneDefine the range of informal learning opportunities to be offered or recommended